specificityy/5DayForecast/README.md

 2. Axios (for http requests)
 3. Babel (ES6/7 transpiler)
 4. Lodash (helper functions)
+5. Twitter's Bootstrap (some css styling)
-5. Tape, Enzyme and Sinon (unit testing)
+6. Tape, Enzyme and Sinon (unit testing)

 ### What could be done with more time?